 The project can have both positive and negative impact on local fishing communities.
-Legally Indawgyi Wildlife Sanctuary prohibits any fishing activities.
-However, law enforcement covering the entire lake is very weak and completely un-realistic considering livelihood dependencies.
-While project activities will entail restriction on fishing activities in selected, small priority conservation areas in Indawgyi Wildlife Sanctuary based on free, prior and informed consent, the project will facilitate legalization of fishing in more than 90% of the lake within the Wildlife Sanctuary.
-Any restriction will potentially cause localized short-term reduction in fish catch and thus negative impact on fisheries-dependent livelihoods of some local communities in the short-term, if they do not have access to alternative fishing grounds or other livelihood opportunities during the time period/season when fishing activities is restricted in these areas.
+Legally Indawgyi Wildlife Sanctuary and Hoonganrazi Wildlife Sanctuary prohibit any fishing activities.
+However, law enforcement covering these areas is very weak and completely un-realistic considering livelihood dependencies.
+While project activities will entail restriction on fishing activities in selected, small priority conservation areas based on free, prior and informed consent, the project will facilitate legalization of fishing in more than 90% of the lake within the Wildlife Sanctuary and the Fish Conservation Zones in Hponganrazi Any restriction will potentially cause localized short-term reduction in fish catch and thus negative impact on fisheries-dependent livelihoods of some local communities in the short-term, if they do not have access to alternative fishing grounds or other livelihood opportunities during the time period/season when fishing activities is restricted in these areas.
 However with fisheries currently unmanaged, fish stocks will continue to decline and have severe long-term impact on livelihoods.
 The project will generally contribute to strengthening law enforcement by local authorities and fishing groups against all illegal and destructive harvesting practices in "fisheries domain" within Indawgyi Wildlife Sanctuary as stipulated in the Fisheries Law.
-The fish conservation core zones will protect spawning grounds and revert the fish population decline in the long-term.
+The fish conservation core zones will protect spawning grounds and will reduce the fish population decline in the long-term.